wikimedia/operations-debs-trafficserver/doc/reference/configuration/records.config.en.rst

    disk cache size; approximately 10 MB of RAM cache per GB of disk cache.
    Alternatively, it can be set to a fixed value such as **20GB** (21474836480)

+.. ts:cv:: CONFIG proxy.config.cache.ram_cache_cutoff INT 4194304

+   Objects greater than this size will not be kept in the RAM cache.
+   This should be set high enough to keep objects accessed frequently in memory in order to improve performance.
+   **4MB** (4194304)

 .. ts:cv:: CONFIG proxy.config.cache.ram_cache.algorithm INT 0